SoxC group

 All of the SoxC proteins share 67% identity and 94% similarity in the 33 residues of the C-terminal domain.
 All SoxC genes show 84% identity and 95% similarity to one another in the HMG box, which is just slightly more highly conserved than the C-terminal domain.
-The SoxC proteins only have between 45% to 67% identity to Sry and the other Sox proteins.
+The SoxC proteins only have between 45% and 67% identity to Sry and the other Sox proteins.
 The SoxC genes found in the Drosophila melanogaster (fly), Caenorhabditis elegans (worm), and other lower animals are closely linked to those found in humans and other vertebrates.
 The SoxC genes are highly conserved through vertebrate evolution and are similar enough to those in invertebrates and other lower animal species to speculate that these are based on an evolutionary necessity from before vertebrates and invertebrates separated through evolution.

 If these SoxC proteins were missing during developmental stages it would cause widespread problems through the body of mice, and in many cases death.
-These have not been studied in humans though, because no occurrences have been linked to congential malformations of any of these proteins.
+These have not been studied in humans though, because no occurrences have been linked to congenital malformations of any of these proteins.
 In mice however, mice embryos without Sox4 die of heart defects, but mice newborns without Sox11 do live but have widespread defects.
 Mice without Sox12 are viable and show no outward signs of malformation.
 Some of the common human malformations are also seen in mice with mutated SoxC, such as cleft palate or heart outflow tract malformation.
 There is no evidence of the correlation between SoxC mutations in humans and these malformations, but there is speculation.